grafana/plugin-tools/docusaurus/docs/reference/ui-extensions/addComponent.md

 ---
 id: add-component
 title: addComponent()
-description: This method can be used to register a React component to a certain extension point to implement a new ui experience.
+description: This method can be used to register a React component to a certain extension point to contribute a new ui experience.
 keywords:
   - grafana
   - plugins